Kennnnnnyyyyyyyyy/process_automation/README.md

 [Enterprise licenses](mailto:license@n8n.io) available for additional features and support.

 Additional information about the license model can be found in the [docs](https://docs.n8n.io/reference/license/).

-## Contributing

-Found a bug 🐛 or have a feature idea ✨?
-Check our [Contributing Guide](https://github.com/n8n-io/n8n/blob/master/CONTRIBUTING.md) to get started.

-## Join the Team

-Want to shape the future of automation?
-Check out our [job posts](https://n8n.io/careers) and join our team!

 ## What does n8n mean?